SoftwareAG/c8y-docs/src/render/guides/reference/microservice-manifest.html.md

 layout: standalone
 ---

-The manifest provides information about a microservice deployment.
+The application manifest provides information about a microservice deployment.
 The definition is typically provided as _cumulocity.json_ file in the binary uploaded to the Cumulocity platform.

 ### Manifest